 - Doctor’s name, address and telephone number

 Medical appointments and prescription runs are a priority.
-Shopping and program transportation are set for specific days.
-Personal errands, such as hairdresser appointments, banking, can usually handled by COA volunteer drivers.
+Shopping, personal errands, and program transportation are set for specific days.

 Alternate Transportation Services: